wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

    responsible for rehashing?
 I guess it is not the OS, because rehashing is performed for each access.
    Who is responsible for updating the metadata table?

+3. In the last paragraph of section 6, it is stated that "when the page walker uses information found in CWCs to access a translation and the accesses fail, the walker performs the walk again."
+   But, in this case, how do you know whether the failed lookup (key not found) is due to an inaccurate cached entry, or due to a real page fault (address not inserted yet)?
+   So the second lookup must always be performed to obtain accurate translation information, before a page fault is raised.

 This paper proposes Elastic Cuckoo Hashing Table (ECHT) and a new virtual memory address mapping framework for more efficient page walks and translation caching.
 The paper begins by identifying a few limitations of current page table design and research proposals.